 Sofia University's campus consists of one main building located at 1069 East Meadow Circle in Palo Alto, California.
-The University occupies approximately 46,000 square feet, which includes classrooms, our library, a computer lab, a student resource center, a student lounge, as well as faculty and administrative offices.
+The University occupies approximately 46,000 square feet that includes classrooms, a library, a computer lab, a student resource center, a student lounge, faculty and administrative offices.